ozum/vuepress-bar/README.md

 - **Custom sort:** Prefix directories with numbers, or add `order` meta to files such as `01.guide`
 - **Multiple Sidebars**
 - **No configuration**
+- Adds README.md to the first available group like VuePress web site.
+(May be disabled by options)
+- Possible to pass parameters in directory names.
+(See advanced example below.)

 # Examples